Here's the BEST D&D 5e Travel Gameplay

 - Hunter/Gatherer: Responsible for foraging, trapping, and shooting meals.

-- Morale Officer: Keeps up everyone's spirits!
+- Morale Officer: Keeps everyone's spirits up.

 - (Rest): Does nothing.
 Recovers health and strength at twice the speed.

 The first two mechanics are primarily about giving the players more agency in travel gameplay.
+This mechanic is focused on weaving the missing ingredient of 5e travel—SURVIVAL—into our travel rules DnD 5e.

 -